weaversa/cryptol-course/labs/CRC/CRCAnswers.md

 Before working through this lab, you'll need
   * Cryptol to be installed,
-  * this module to load succesfully,
+  * this module to load succesfully, and
-  * an editor for completing the exercises in this file,
+  * an editor for completing the exercises in this file.

-  * basic knowledge of using the Cryptol interpreter to load modules and evaluate functions,
+You'll also need experience with
+  * loading modules and evaluating functions in the interpreter,
-  * basic knowledge of Cryptol's sequence types,
+  * Cryptol's sequence types,
-  * basic knowledge of Cryptol's `:prove` command,
+  * the `:prove` command,
-  * basic knowledge of how to manipulate sequences using `#`, `join`, and `reverse`.
+  * manipulating sequences using `#`, `join`, and `reverse`,
-  * basic knowledge of how to write functions,
+  * writing functions
-  * basic knowledge of sequence comprehensions, and
+  * sequence comprehensions, and
-  * experience with logical, comparison, arithmetic, and conditional operators.
+  * logical, comparison, arithmetic, and conditional operators.

 ## Skills You'll Learn

-By the end of this lab you will be able to...
+By the end of this lab you will have implemented a family of 32-bit Cyclic Redundancy Checks.

-You'll also gain
+You'll also gain experience with
-  * experience with Cryptol's support for polynomials including expressing polynomials and using `pmod`.
+  * Cryptol's support for polynomials including expressing polynomials and using `pmod`,
-  * experience using functions with curried parameters,
+  * functions with curried parameters,
-  * more experience writing functions,
+  * writing functions, and
-  * more experience manipulating sequence comprehensions,
+  * sequence comprehensions.
-  * more experience with logical, comparison, arithmetic, and conditional operators

 ## Load This Module